jnuho/mkdocs/docs/blog/posts/Linux.md

   - junho
 ---

 A Linux Primer.
-I try to learn Linux and try Ubuntu server set-up.
+I try to learn Linux and Ubuntu server.

 <!-- more -->